Responding to the Reformation

 Roughly every three years the National Ecumenical Officers organise a conference for all Ecumenical Officers.
 This year it focuses on the Reformation and will be open to all those working ecumenically at county (eg diocesan, district, synodical etc) and national levels.

 Responding to the Reformation will take place from lunchtime on Monday 16 to lunchtime on Wednesday 18 October 2017 at The Hayes Conference Centre, Swanwick, Derbyshire.
 As soon as one is available, you will be able to download a draft programme below.
 Book for the conference now!
+(Delay and it becomes more expensive.)

 The conference is structured around the Presidents' Five 'R's: